There was a bit of a fracas in the Wellington cycling community the other day, over this…

 So it didn’t surprise me, once I’d passed this story onto a colleague in the RNZ Newsroom, to see the company change its response.
 Good.
 Next time, think before you post, Mr Tranzurban Manager.
 Turned out, a few of the people you shared your joke with on social media were cyclists.

 Which brings me to the point of this blog post.
 We are all multi-modal.
 When was the last time you drove to the counter at the shop?
 Sure, they’re talking about drive-in supermarkets in Dubai, but really, what happens when you meet an SUV coming the other way in the male hygiene products aisle?
 How many of you own a bike in lieu of a second car?
 Or take the bus when it’s too wet to scooter?

 Actually I felt a little sorry for the Tranzurban man.
-It must be stressful work dealing with an omnishambles, even if it’s partly your own making.
+It’s probably stressful work dealing with an omnishambles, even if some of it is partly your own making.
 A joke at some other road users’ expense might just help ease tension with the foot soldiers.

 I’ve had many close calls with motor vehicles.
 I’m here today writing this because I often anticipated their mistake before they made it.
 Does this mean all motorists are wankers?

 I can also think of the dozens of times a car has given me space this month.
 Just yesterday, an SUV waited until I cleared a narrow piece of Aro Street before overtaking.
 I gave him a wave.
 Riding with my son along the shared path at Balaena Bay, a ute waiting to enter the main road, reversed so we didn’t have to cycle around it.
 I gave him a big thank you.

 So I decided to dedicate the latest episode of The Traffic Jam to courtesy.
 Using my regular “Quax” down to the Sunday market as a vehicle for chatting about some of the things I do to help other people on the road, and thank others when they help me.